I love books. I adore beautifully illustrated books, though. Pen and ink drawings, watercolours, digital art... all of it.

 How could I not mention the Folio Society?
 Last year I gave Iain a beautiful edition of The Hobbit from the Folio Society for his birthday, and there are countless others I'd love to receive from their collection.

-This edition of Bill Bryson’s A Walk in the Woods is one of them.
+This edition of Bill Bryson's A Walk in the Woods is one of them.
 I love the vintage feel of the illustrations from James Weston Lewis and the cloth-bound cover.
-And look at that spine!
+And just look at the spine!

 2. The Fox and the Star by Coralie Bickford-Smith

-Before writing The Fox and the Star in 2015, Coralie Bickford-Smith had already won a reputation for gorgeous illustrations as the award-winning designer of the iconic Penguin Hardcover Classics.
+Before writing The Fox and the Star in 2015, Coralie Bickford-Smith had already won a reputation for gorgeous illustrations as the award-winning designer of the iconic Penguin Clothbound Classics series.

 3. Kafka on the Shore by Haruki Murakami (illustrated by Daniel Liévano)